-The Twin Cities region boasts a well developed and mature aviation system that does not require continued expansion, but rather requires ongoing protection, maintenance, and limited enhancements to continue to support the Twin Cities economy and transportation infrastructure.
+The Twin Cities region boasts a well-developed and mature aviation system that does not require continued expansion, but rather requires ongoing protection, maintenance, and limited enhancements to continue to support the Twin Cities economy and transportation infrastructure.
 The region is served by one major commercial air service airport, Minneapolis-Saint Paul International Airport (MSP), and its six reliever airports (Flying Cloud Airport "FCM," Saint Paul Airport "STP," Anoka Airport "ANE," Airlake Airport "ANE," Crystal Airport "MIC," and Lake Elmo Airport "21D") for general aviation, business, and recreation spread out across the region.
-There are two other airports in the region including South St. Paul (SGS) and Forest Lake (25D) that are not true relievers to the MSP airport but provide additional general aviation activity to the metropolitan region.
+Two other airports in the region, South St. Paul (SGS) and Forest Lake (25D), are not true relievers to the MSP airport but provide additional general aviation activity to the metropolitan region.
 Additionally, there are two designated seaplane bases, many bodies of water that can support seaplane operations, and multiple private turf runways in the region.

-MSP airport and the six of the reliever airports are owned and operated by the Metropolitan Airports Commission, and the other two regional airports are owned and operated by municipal governments.
+MSP airport and the six reliever airports are owned and operated by the Metropolitan Airports Commission, and the other two regional airports are owned and operated by municipal governments.
 The seaplane bases and turf runways are privately owned.
-All airport commission-owned airports are part of the National Plan of Integrated Airports, in addition to South St. Paul Municipal Airport.
-Forest Lake Municipal Airport is not part of the National Plan of Integrated Airports; however, while there is still interest in inclusion in the national plan, inclusion is not likely due to proximity to other National Plan of Integrated Airports airports in the region and nearby.
+All airport commission-owned airports are part of the National Plan of Integrated Airport Systems, in addition to South St. Paul Municipal Airport.
+Forest Lake Municipal Airport is not part of the national plan; however, while there is still interest in inclusion, this is not likely due to proximity to other airports in the region and nearby that are part of the national plan.